jaskaransarkaria/programming-timer-server/README.md

 ## Deployment

+Travis CI will run tests on each push and will deploy when master is tagged.

-Currently deployment is driven by bash scripts found in `scripts/`. _You must currently cd into scripts/ to execute them_.
+Local deployment is driven by bash scripts found in `scripts/`. _You must currently cd into scripts/ to execute them_.

 To deploy your changes run (see "Useful Commands"):